SimonHansul/DEBBase.jl/docs/src/index.md

 # DEBBase.jl: A basis for Dynamic Energy Budget modelling in Julia

+DEBBase is a basic package to perform Dynamic Energy Budget Toxicokinetic-Toxicodynamic (DEB-TKTD) modelling in Julia.
-DEBBase includes a number of submodules.
+It includes a number of submodules:

 The core of the package is formed by `DEBBase.DEBODE` and `DEBBase.ABC`.